DoriRunyon/Events-Project/README.md

 ## <a name="next">Version 2.0

 Next steps for the app include allowing users to save a playlist to their Spotify account and adding an alert feature (using the Twilio API) such that users will receive a text reminding them about their events.
+Another cool feature would be to show artist popularity level, so that  you could direct your searches to up and coming artists versus very popular artists.
+Showing artist name, genres and popularity on hover over the artist images is also something to be added.

 ## <a name="author">Author
 Dori Runyon is a software engineer in Oakland, CA.